 The Board of Directors operates in accordance with the provisions of a Unanimous Shareholders Agreement (the "USA") entered into by our shareholders.
-Pursuant to the USA, the Board generally oversees our functions as the manager of the Fund.
+Pursuant to the USA, the Board generally oversees our functions as the manager of the Mackenzie Funds.
 Mackenzie Inc., the sole voting shareholder, has oversight responsibilities for all other matters related to us, including corporate governance, operating results, financial and strategic planning, product strategy, compensation and personnel decisions and overall corporate level risk management.
-In addition, we have appointed an IRC, which reviews potential conflicts of interest matters referred to it by our management.